nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

 By default, TF-M is configured to build the :ref:`minimal version <tfm_minimal_build>`.
 To use the full TF-M, you must disable the :kconfig:option:`CONFIG_TFM_PROFILE_TYPE_MINIMAL` option.

-You must build TF-M using a non-secure build target.
+You must build TF-M using a non-secure board target.
 The following platforms are currently supported:

 * nRF5340